Butterfly Island

-Butterfly Island is a 1985 Australian children's show.
+Butterfly Island is an Australian children's drama television series.
 The first season cost $1.6 million, the second $3.2 million.
-This was the first mainstream Australian TV show where an Asian actor, David Phu An Chiem was given the lead role.
+This was the first mainstream Australian TV show where an Asian actor, David Phu An Chiem was given a lead role.

+The first eight part season aired on the ABC in 1985.
+It followed the Wilson family who run a holiday resort.
+Also featured are a Vietnamese refugee and a crooked property developer.
+The second 22-part season moved to Channel 7 in 1987.
+A planned third season was axed in 1987 after a casting dispute with the Actors’ Equity over the use of an American actress.
+The series was revived in 1991.